Copyright Application and Registration in South Africa

-Home / South Africa / Copyright Applications
+Home / South Africa / Copyright Application and Registration in South Africa

 The Copyright Act provides that the ownership of the copyright vests in the author, except that: